r3ps4J/cfx-sveltekit-boilerplate-lua/README.md

 visible.set(false); // Will print "Goodbye!"
 ```

 _Note: if you subscribe to the same event somewhere else in your application, it will also have the updated state regardless of whether you subscribed to a writeable or readable version of the store.
-You can also wrap this in a custom store for easier refactoring later on!_
+You can also wrap this in a custom store for easier refactoring later on!
+And even include fetchNui in there to update the Lua side of the application as well!_

 **fetchNui**